Lionel Messi... What made the difference in his life?

 It isn't always natural talent or skill level.
 It isn't that one person wants success and the other doesn't.

-The difference lies in how each person knows how to motivate themselves.
+The difference lies in how each person knows how to motivate themselves and enter the zone.
 Psychologists call it intrinsic motivation.

 I always wanted to understand why?